brunokoga/Montevideo/advanced_dir/spells/invigorate.md

 **Saving Throw** Will negates (harmless); **Spell Resistance** yes (harmless)

 This spell banishes feelings of weariness.
 For the duration, the subject takes no penalties from the fatigued or exhausted conditions.
 The effect of _invigorate_ is merely an illusion, however, not a substitute for actual rest or respite.
-When the spell ends, the subject takes 1d6 points of nonlethal damage, along with the return of the original condition(s.
+When the spell ends, the subject takes 1d6 points of nonlethal damage, along with the return of the original condition(s).
 A creature can be under the effects of only one _invigorate_ spell at a time; if it is cast a second time on that creature, the first effect immediately ends.

 **Invigorate, Mass**